Jorge B. Vargas

 Jorge Bartolomé Vargas y Celis (August 24, 1890 – February 22, 1980) was a Filipino lawyer, diplomat and youth advocate born in Bago, Negros Occidental, Philippines.
 He graduated valedictorian from Negros Occidental High School in 1909 and obtained a Bachelor of Arts degree in 1911 and a Bachelor of Law degree with honors in 1914, both from the University of the Philippines.
 He was a founding member of the Philippine Amateur Athletic Federation (now the Philippine Olympic Committee) in 1911 and served in its executive committee in 1918.
 He served as its second chairman from 1935 to 1955.
 He was also the first Filipino member of the International Olympic Committee.

 Early life and education

 Vargas was born on August 24, 1890, in Bago, Negros Occidental, Philippines.
 He graduated valedictorian from Negros Occidental High School in 1909 and obtained a Bachelor of Arts degree in 1911 and a Bachelor of Law degree with honors in 1914, both from the University of the Philippines.

 Career and founder

 He was a founding member of the Philippine Amateur Athletic Federation (now the Philippine Olympic Committee) in 1911 and served in its executive committee in 1918.
 He served as its second chairman from 1935 to 1955.
 He was also the first Filipino member of the International Olympic Committee.

+As a member of the IOC, he proposed in 1960 that the disagreement about how to name the Republic of China's National Olympic Committee should be resolved by using the name Chinese Taipei for the ROC's committee.